National Park Service: Historic Preservation Fund

 The National Historic Preservation Act of 1966 set the federal vision for historic preservation in the United States.
 To support the vision and framework laid out in this act, the Historic Preservation Fund (HPF) was established in 1977 to provide financial assistance to, originally, states, to carry out activities related to preservation.
 Funding is provided from Outer Continental Shelf oil and gas lease revenues, not tax dollars, and an amount is appropriated annually by Congress.
 Awards from the HPF are made to States, Tribes, Territories, local governments, and non-profits.
 Two specific programs include the Save America's Treasures and the Preserve America.
 The Historic Preservation Offices makes grants available to the States, territories, and tribal lands.
 To honor the 250th anniversary of the United States, Congress authorized the Semiquincentennial Grant in 2020 to support the preservation of State owned sites and structures listed on the National Register of Historic Places that commemorate the founding of the nation.

 Economic benefits

 The NPS affects economies at national, state, and local levels.
 According to a 2011 Michigan State University report prepared for the NPS, for each $1 invested in the NPS, the American public receives $4 in economic value.
 In 2011, national parks generated $30.1 billion in economic activity and 252,000 jobs nationwide.
 Thirteen billion of that amount went directly into communities within 60 miles of a NPS unit.

 In a 2017 study, the NPS found that 331 million park visitors spent $18.2 billion in local areas around National Parks across the nation.
 This spending helped support 306,000 jobs.
 The NPS expenditures supported $297 million in economic output in Missouri alone.

-Despite these economic advantages in February 2025 in an effort to decrease federal spending over 1,000 NPS employees were fired, leaving many sites grossly understaffed.